-COTIF provisions equivalent to Decision 2010/713/EU are set out in the UTP GEN-D.
+COTIF provisions concerning assessment methods equivalent to Decision 2010/713/EU are set out in the UTP GEN-D.

-2.3.20 Point 4.2.5: Environmental conditions
+2.3.22 Point 4.2.5: Environmental conditions

 The design of the unit, as well as its constituents shall take into account the environmental conditions to which this rolling stock will be subjected to.